 Confucius Remodelling Project

-Works to the Round House Building are underway in Lancaster Square as part of the Confucius Remodelling Project.
+Works to the Round House Building have been completed in Lancaster Square as part of the Confucius Remodelling Project.

 ● Offer credit-bearing Mandarin language and culture classes to students